joshhinds/joshhinds.github.io/learn-seo.md

 <h3 id="show-seo-roi">How to Show SEO ROI and Make a Business Case</h3>

 If you work in search engine optimization you know it isn't a matter of just getting website traffic.
 You have to make a business case for your SEO strategy.
-Recommendations based on getting more traffic alone to the website won't cut it.
 You're going to have show a real ROI (retrun on investment) for your organic traffic strategy.
 If that's intimidating, don't worry, we've got you covered.

 * <a href="https://terakeet.com/blog/seo-lead-generation/">SEO Lead Generation: How to Get Leads Through SEO</a>